-In recent years, students followed Further Mathematics at A level with degree courses in Mathematics at highly prestigious universities.
+In recent years, students followed Further Mathematics at A level with degree courses in Mathematics and Mathematics related subjects at highly prestigious universities.

 In addition to the content covered in A level Mathematics, students studying A level Further Mathematics will be introduced to a range of new and related content.
-This will be split between Pure Mathematics (which will be compulsory) and Applied Mathematics (where students will have an element of choice).
+This will be split between Pure Mathematics and Applied Mathematics.